 Two years ago, I wrote a post about the Daniels Anniversary watch, which you can read at this link.
-Less than a year before I saw the Anniversary, at Salon QP 2015, Roger Smith announced new Series 1, 2, 3 and 4 watches, scheduled for delivery commencing in 2018, and it is one of these new pieces that is the focus of today’s post.
+Less than a year before the Anniversary, at Salon QP 2015, Roger Smith announced new Series 1, 2, 3 and 4 watches, scheduled for delivery commencing in 2018.
+It is one of these new pieces that is the focus of today’s post.

 Firstly, let’s go back a bit.
 In 2010, Smith created a single-wheel version of George Daniels’ co-axial escapement, This improvement enabled more accurate escapements which led to improvements in actual timekeeping.
 He did not sit on his laurels, but continued to work on it.
 Smith found that the lighter the escape wheel, the better it performed.